hstreamdb/LogDevice/README.md

 # LogDevice

+> Note: This is an archived project and is no longer supported or updated by Facebook.

 LogDevice is a scalable and fault tolerant distributed log system.
 While a file-system stores and serves data organized as files, a log system stores and delivers data organized as logs.
 The log can be viewed as a record-oriented,